 1. Personalized approach to TV advertisements

 According to a survey by Efficient Frontier, TV ads can drive 80% rise in a brand-related search.
-Most of the TV ads in the UK include a URL to a website.
+Most of the TV ads in the UK.
 But is that enough?
 The URL itself might be long and not so easy to memorize and by googling the product, shouldn’t you end up at the website anyway?
 It’s nothing new that SEO and TV ads must work well together.

 Synchronizing online presence of websites and search engines with TV advertisement is now possible and will probably be even more precise in the future.

-3. Mobile videos and DRTV – a possible marketing mix
+3. Mobile videos and Direct Response Television – a possible marketing mix

 The versatility of DRTV makes it pair well with other advertising mediums.
 Mobile video is currently booming: in 2016 media publishers expect it to make up almost one-third of their revenue.

 A mobile video can be seen as a successful extension of a DRTV campaign, pushing conversion and engaging the target audience who are watching less television.

 As mentioned before, most of the consumers go online after seeing a TV advertisement to gain more information about the product.
 Moreover, most of them use smartphones to do it.
 During the earlier days, smartphones couldn’t handle displaying videos very well, but seems like the conditions are right for the success of mobile video ads.
 The biggest problem for media buyers with the mobile video advertising is that ROI remains to be unproven.

 Using a tandem of these two mediums will be one of the best choices to go with when creating a marketing mix and in the future we will probably see more mobile videos and TV ads that are connected to each other.

 4. DRTV advertising for Mobile apps